bradsk88/firefly-iii-royalbank-com/README.md

 # Firefly III Chrome Extension Base

+## Status
+This project is still in early development, so it may require a higher level of skill to utilize.

+## Purpose

 This is a "template" for building chrome extensions that can scrape account and transaction data from banking websites and automatically push the data into an instance of Firefly III.